25 Best Maui Snorkeling Spots & Beach Guide

 VIDEO, Photos, Directions, Facilities & More - click here

-These two sandy beaches are separated by an excellent coral reef stretching out from shore.
+These two sandy beaches are separated by an excellent coral reef system stretching from the shore.
 Ulua Beach on the left is a bit smaller than Mokapu on the right.
-Mokapu is directly in front of the Andaz Resort.
+Mokapu is directly in front of the popular Andaz Resort.
 Both beaches are are easy to walk along, and comfortable for the whole family.
-Even if you’re not staying in the area, beach parking is easy to find and there is a well maintained boardwalk for beach hoping.
+Even if you’re not staying in the area, beach parking is plentiful and there is a well maintained boardwalk for beach hoping.

 In these waters, you will find Moorish idol, humuhumunukunukuapua’a, surgeonfish, teardrop butterflyfish, and large schools of goatfish.
 There are domino damselfish, pencil urchins, and boxfish, too!
-If you’re lucky, you’ll be swimming when a Hawaiian green sea turtle passes by!
+If you’re lucky, you’ll be under the surface when a magical Hawaiian green sea turtle passes by!

-The entry is sandy here, so getting in the water is usually easy.
-Anywhere you see a lava point extending into the water from Ulua and Mokapu, that is where the wild things are.
+The entry is sandy here, so getting in the water is usually very easy.
+Anywhere you see a lava point extending into the water from Ulua and Mokapu is where the wild things are.
 Talk to your snorkel buddy, choose a lava point, and head that way!
-Snorkel as early as you can.
-The waves are gentler and the visibility is best in the morning.
-Know your skill level and check in with your energy level before going in, and use common sense while exploring the beautiful reefs.
+Also, snorkel as early in the day as you can.
+The waves will be more gentle and visibility is also best in the morning.
+Know your skill level, check in with your energy before going in, and use common sense while exploring any of Maui's beautiful coral reefs.

 For more information on Ulua and Mokapu Beaches, as well as snorkeling tips, check out our recent blog ‘Snorkeling at Ulua Beach‘.